YanjunLi-CS/dyscore/README.md

     --out_dir ./example_output \
     --weight_dir <DOWNLOAD_DIR>
 ```
-* The reference ligand should be extracted from X-ray complex or docked complex, please make sure the reference ligand is correctly bind to the binding site of target protein.
+* The reference ligand should be extracted from the X-ray complex or docked complex, and please make sure the reference ligand is correctly bound to the binding site of the target protein.

-The second one is to pass the 3D coordination (i.e., min_x,min_y,min_z,max_x,max_y,max_z) of the box for ligand binding site to the argument `--box`.
+The second one is to pass the 3D coordinates (i.e., min_x,min_y,min_z,max_x,max_y,max_z) of the box for ligand binding site to the argument `--box`.
 For example,
 ```
 python docker/run_docker.py \